Moratorium Period in Health Insurance: Guide & Updates | PolicyX

 Difference Between the Moratorium Period and Pre-existing Waiting Period

-Let us understand what are the key differences between moratorium and pre-existing waiting periods:
+Let's understand the key differences between the moratorium period and pre-existing waiting periods:

 How Does the Moratorium Period Work?